I Was Hit by a Car: Pedestrian Accidents 101

 Hit and Run Accidents Involving Pedestrians

-Fatal hit and run accidents account for over 1,290 deaths a year, which is over 20% of all pedestrian accidents.
-If you’ve been involved in this type of accident, our hit and run accident lawyers can help.
+Fatal hit-and-run accidents account for over 1,290 deaths a year, per AAA.
+If you’ve been involved in this type of accident, our hit-and-run accident lawyers can help.

 Get a Free Consultation for Your Pedestrian Accident

 Regardless of what type of pedestrian accident you were involved in, we can help you fight for the maximum compensation you deserve.
-We work on a contingency fee basis, meaning you pay no fees unless you win your case.
+We work on a contingency fee basis, meaning you pay no fees unless we win your case.
 Our legal team is standing by 24/7 to assist you.
-For immediate assistance, give us a call at (800) 501-3011 or fill out our online form for a FREE consultation.
+For immediate assistance, give us a call at (213) 335-2402 or fill out our online form for a FREE consultation.